 - 1. Open the VMware Connection Server console. - 2.
-Go to Settings > Servers > Connection Server and click the Authentication tab. - From the Delegation of authentication to VMware Horizon (SAML 2.0 Authentication) drop-down list, select Required. - 4.
+Go to Settings > Servers > Connection Server > VMWARESRV > Edit, and click the Authentication tab. - 3.
+From the Delegation of authentication to VMware Horizon (SAML 2.0 Authentication) drop-down list, select Required. - 4.
 Click Manage SAML Authenticators to add your Authenticator. - 5.
 Select the Enable Workspace ONE mode check box. - 6.
 Enter the Workspace ONE Server hostname and click OK. - 7.
 Log in to the ThinOS client. - 8.
 From the desktop menu, click System Setup, and then click Remote Connections.
 The Remote Connections dialog box is displayed. - 9.
 In the Broker Setup tab, select VMware Horizon from the Select Broker Type drop-down list. - 10.
-Enter the server URL in the Broker Server field. - 11.
-Click OK and restart the thin client. - The VMware Workspace ONE login window is displayed. - 12.
-Enter the user credentials and click Sign In. - NOTE: The ThinOS lock terminal is not supported in Workspace ONE Mode.
+Enter the server URL in the Broker Server field. - Click Save and restart the thin client.
+The VMware Workspace ONE login window is displayed. - 12.
+Enter the user credentials and click ${\bf Sign}\ {\bf In}.$ - (i) NOTE: The ThinOS lock terminal is not supported in Workspace ONE Mode.
 When you attempt to lock the terminal, a warning message is displayed prompting for automatic sign-off.
-Click Continue if you want to sign out from the session. - NOTE: The Remember this setting option in Workspace ONE web portal is not supported due to the customized browser limitation.
+Click Continue if you want to sign out from the session. - (i) NOTE: The Remember this setting option in the Workspace ONE web portal is not supported due to the customized browser limitation.